 Barn Owl … What a perfect name for me since I love to nest in old barns and churches!

 I am the only member of my family found in Québec.
 It’s something about my fingers that distinguishes me from all other owls.
 I, like all of them, have four fingers, but mine are different.
-Unlike theirs, my two inner digits are of the same length, and my first digit also has a comb shaped (pectinate) claw.
-Look closely, you will see.
+Moreover, my first digit also has a comb shaped (pectinate) claw.